janaacademic24-dev/MED-PROJECTS-/README.md

 # MED-PROJECTS-
 This repository is a growing collection of projects focused on the intersection of AI, medical imaging, and interactive visualization.
-Designed for students, researchers, and developers, these projects explore how deep learning and Python-based tools can be used to analyze, segment, and visualize complex anatomical structures in 2D and 3D.
+Designed for students, researchers, and developers, these projects explore how deep learning and Python-based tools can be used to analyze, segment, and visualize anatomical structures in 2D and 3D.
 # 3D Organ Segmentation and Visualization

 This project visualizes three organs (Liver, Lungs , Pancreas) in 3D and performs automated segmentation using AI models in Python.